HBFLEX/forg/README.md

 - **crdownloads**

 > Forg simply moves files in your directory to their respective directories.
-> Making it easy for you to worry about organizing your files manually.
+> Making it easy for you not to worry about organizing your files manually.

 #### USAGE